tom-galvin/tom-galvin.github.io/_posts/2015-02-18-wavulator.md

 summary: I've written a 2D transverse wave simulator in JavaScript, as an exercise in learning its weird type system.
 categories: blog dev
 ---
 The type system in JavaScript is undoubtedly quite different from a run-of-the-mill OOP language.
-Of course, this is probably because JavaScript is indeed *not* object-oriented, as I talked about in my [previous post on JavaScript]({% post_url 2014-12-29-javascript %}) - rather, it has a prototype-based object system, in which you can imitate classes with some weird, somewhat non-idiomatic code.
+Of course, this is probably because JavaScript is indeed *not* object-oriented - rather, it has a prototype-based object system, in which you can imitate classes with some weird, somewhat non-idiomatic code.
 I've never quite understood the behaviour of the prototype system, so I decided to write something to force myself to use it.

 When writing JavaScript code in the past, I've made a nasty habit of avoiding the prototype system entirely - meaning I ended up using lots of standard objects and arrays everywhere to store data, which is certainly not fantastic.
 This is the reason why I've decided to do this.
 The project I've made simulates a 2-dimensional transverse wave in a little wave box.
 The waves are rendered using SVG (lazy, I know), with green and red representing up and down (positive and negative, in and out, or whichever pair of antonyms you'd like).